Subscribe & Save

 Dualit opened its own capsule production plant in 2013, putting its engineering experience into developing a patented range of coffee capsules compatible with both Dualit coffee machines and Nespresso® machines.
 High street retailers and supermarkets began stocking the capsules, giving customers a choice of where to purchase.

-Dualit expanded it's other core product ranges, launching the Architect Kettles and Toasters in 2012 and Studio by Dualit in 2016, offering customer a wider choice of styles and price points.
+Dualit expanded it's other core product ranges, launching the Architect Kettles and Toasters in 2012, Studio by Dualit in 2016 and the Domus kettle and toaster range in 2017, offering customer a wider choice of styles and price points.

 *Nespresso trademark is owned by Societe des Produits Nestlé S.A.